hotosm/fmtm/INSTALL.md

 - It's possible to replace the HOTOSM logo and change the colour scheme for your deployment.
 - This file will be automatically picked up and used to style your application.
-  By default, FieldTM will fallback to the bundled `config.json`.
+  By default, Field-TM will fallback to the bundled `config.json`.

   ```json
   {